15 Tips to Keep From Getting Sick

 3. Maintain a strong immune system.
 You are most susceptible to catching something you don’t want when your immune system is weak.
 Getting your rest, exercising, eating healthy foods, and drinking plenty of water will help in keeping your immune system strong.

 4. Avoid picking your nose or teeth or rubbing your eyes.
 Those are the main entry points of viruses and germs.
 Keep toothpicks available for your teeth and soft facial tissues to rub your eyes, nose, or face.

 5. Take vitamin C daily.
-Almost every day, 365 days a year, I take vitamin C. As my doctor told me, “Vitamin C is like little Kung Fu fighters, fighting the bad guys in your body.”
-When there are more bad guys in your body than good guys you lose the battle and get sick.
+Almost every day, I take vitamin C. As my doctor told me, “Vitamin C is like little Kung Fu fighters, fighting the bad guys in your body.”
+When there are more bad guys in your body than good guys, you lose the battle and get sick.